 How to Renew Car Registration in Alabama

-You must complete a car registration renewal in Alabama each year before your vehicle’s license plates expire.
+You must complete a car registration renewal in Alabama each year before your vehicle’s registration documents, including license plates, expire.
 Failure to renew your Alabama registration in time may result in penalty fees and traffic tickets if a police officer pulls you over.
 In Alabama, your vehicle’s license plates expire on the last day of your registration month.

 Note: If your registration materials are lost but your registration is not expiring soon, you may need to request a duplicate vehicle registration instead.

 When your DMV registration renewal period is approaching, your county’s license plate issuing office will send you a reminder notice in the mail.
 If you do not receive a reminder card, or if the county where you reside does not mail renewal notices to its customers, you must remember to renew your registration credentials before they expire.

 Regardless of whether you receive a renewal notice, you are responsible for renewing your registration credentials in a timely manner.

 The tag renewal process typically varies depending on the county in which you live.
 However, many county license plate offices allow you to renew your registration credentials online, in person, by mail or by phone.
 To learn more about vehicle registration renewal, review the information below.